BioBoost/touchberry_thumper_proxy/README.md

 The machine running the proxy should both be connected to the LAN and Wireless Access Point of the Thumper.

+## First time

+To install all the required modules just execute an `npm install` command inside the project dir.

+## Running the script

 Running the script can be done using the following command:

 ```shell